Peeragogy/Peeragogy.github.io/creating_a_guide.md

 [^3]: Regarding connections with programming per se: we are not
     currently making software in the Peeragogy project, but we do continually evaluate and assemble software tools to support our activities.
-We often run into “bottleneck” problems; see .
-The better we are able to exposit the problems we’re dealing with, the more likely it is that our high-level analysis (and synthesis) has the potential to inform future programming work.
+We often run into “bottleneck” problems; see
+    <span>**Carrying capacity**</span>.
+The better we are able to
+    exposit the problems we’re dealing with, the more likely it is that our high-level analysis (and synthesis) has the potential to inform future programming work.